Glenn Gould: Studio

 As for Beethoven, Gould preferred the composer's early and late periods.
-He recorded all five of the piano concertos, 23 of the piano sonatas, and numerous bagatelles and variations.
+He recorded all five of the piano concertos, collaborating with Vladimir Golschmann and the Columbia Symphony Orchestra (members of the New York Philharmonic) on No. 1, with Leonard Bernstein and the Columbia Symphony Orchestra (members of the New York Philharmonic) on Nos.
+2 and 3, with Bernstein and the New York Philharmonic Orchestra on No. 4, and with Leopold Stokowski and the American Symphony Orchestra on No. 5.
+He also recorded 22 of the piano sonatas, and numerous bagatelles and variations.
 Gould was the first pianist to record any of Liszt's piano transcriptions of Beethoven's symphonies (beginning with the Fifth Symphony, in 1967, with the Sixth released in 1969).

 Gould also recorded works by Brahms, Mozart, and many other prominent piano composers, though he was outspoken in his criticism of the Romantic era as a whole.
 He was extremely critical of Chopin.
 When asked whether he found himself wanting to play Chopin, he replied: "No, I don't.
 I play it in a weak moment—maybe once a year or twice a year for myself.
 But it doesn't convince me."
 But in 1970, he played Chopin's B minor sonata for the CBC and said he liked some of the miniatures and "sort of liked the first movement of the B minor".

-Although he recorded all of Mozart's sonatas and admitted enjoying the "actual playing" of them, Gould disliked Mozart's later works.
+Although he recorded all of Mozart's sonatas and admitted enjoying the "actual playing" of them, Gould said he disliked Mozart's later works.
 He was fond of a number of lesser-known composers such as Orlando Gibbons, whose Anthems he had heard as a teenager, and whose music he felt a "spiritual attachment" to.
 He recorded a number of Gibbons's keyboard works, and called him his favourite composer, despite his better-known admiration for Bach.
 He made recordings of piano music by Jean Sibelius (the Sonatines and Kyllikki), Georges Bizet (the Variations Chromatiques de Concert and the Premier nocturne), Richard Strauss (the Piano Sonata, the Five Pieces, and Enoch Arden with Claude Rains), and Hindemith (the three piano sonatas and the sonatas for brass and piano).
 He also made recordings of Schoenberg's complete piano works.
 In early September 1982, Gould made his final recording: Strauss's Piano Sonata in B minor.